-Creating a cloud strategy Bookmark has been added
+Creating a cloud strategy has been saved

 Creating a cloud strategy